-Plate separately Non structural members Plate as structural Do not plate No tie plates on ribbon blocks if length less than Plate separately Split heel plate before changing gauge Figure 7 - Non-Structural Member Plating Options three 0.131"x 3" nails to attach the top of the ribbon block versus a connector plate, the maximum ribbon block length should be entered.
+• No tie plates on ribbon blocks if length less than: When ribbon blocks are present on floor trusses, the program defaults to using a small plate for the attachment near the top of the block.
+If you would prefer to use three 0.131"x 3" nails to attach the top of the ribbon block versus a connector plate, the maximum ribbon block length should be entered.
 If the ribbon block length exceeds this length a plate will be used.
 When using nails for this connection a note will provide the requirements for attaching the ribbon block.